-After you pair a device with iPod touch, the Bluetooth icon appears in the status bar at the top of the screen:
+After you pair a device with iPad, the Bluetooth icon appears in the status bar at the top of the screen:

-- or : Bluetooth is on and paired with a device.
-(The color depends on the current color of the status bar.) - : Bluetooth is on and paired with a device, but the device is out or range or turned off. - No Bluetooth icon: Bluetooth is not paired with a device.
+- (white): Bluetooth is on and paired with a device. - (gray): Bluetooth is on and paired with a device, but the device is out of range or turned off. - No Bluetooth icon: Bluetooth is not paired with a device.

-Unpairing a Bluetooth device from iPod touch
+Unpairing a Bluetooth device from iPad

-You can unpair a Bluetooth device if you don't want to use it with iPod touch any more.
+You can unpair a Bluetooth device if you don't want to use it with iPad any more.

 Unpair a Bluetooth device: Go to Settings > Bluetooth and turn on Bluetooth.
-Tap () next to the device name, then tap "Forget this Device."
+Tap () next to the device name, then tap Forget This Device.